-As at 3.1 December 2021, the fair value of other financial assets and liabilities, do not differ significantly from amount recorded in the statement of financial position.
+The fair value of other financial assets and liabilities, do not differ significantly from amount recorded in the statement of financial position.

 The fair values of financial assets and financial liabilities, including their levels in the fair value hierarchy for financial instruments measured at fair value through profit or loss.